Signed in as:

 Of course, they had all heard of the Legend of Tom Zombie, but, like so many before them they didn’t believe it.
 One of the boys, a tall blond lad named Steve, even went so far as to say it was a bunch of bull.
 The other kids laughed.

-``Sure, its bull, but what is the legend?” asked Josh.
-Josh, Steve’s younger brother, we always the butt of a lot of jokes within this group.
+"Sure, it's bull, but what is the legend?” asked Josh.
+Josh, Steve’s younger brother, was always the butt of jokes.

 Everyone was quiet,